truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ```shell script
 gcloud beta emulators GROUP COMMAND
 ```
 With GROUP being one of the service listed above.
-COMMAND being specific to the GROUP specified.
+COMMAND being specific to the GROUP.

 ```
 gcloud beta emulators datastore start